Simple Minds: Mainstream success (1984–1987)

-At around this point, the camaraderie that had fuelled Simple Minds began to unravel, and over the next ten years the band's line-up underwent frequent changes.
+Despite this upshot in success, it was during this time that the camaraderie that had fuelled Simple Minds began to take a load on the band, and in time over the next ten years the band's line-up underwent frequent changes.
 Jim Kerr subsequently recalled "We were knackered.
 We were desensitized.
 The band started to fracture.
 We were lads who had grown up together, we were meant to grow together, politically, spiritually and artistically.
 But we were getting tired with each other.
 There was an element of the chore creeping in.
 We were coasting and this whole other thing was a challenge."
 The first casualty was bassist Derek Forbes, who was beginning to squabble with Kerr.
 Forbes began failing to turn up for rehearsals, and was dismissed.
-Forbes remained in touch with the band (and soon reunited with another former Simple Minds bandmate, drummer Brian McGee, in Propaganda).
-Forbes was replaced by former Brand X bass player John Giblin (who owned the band's rehearsal space and was a session musician who had worked with Peter Gabriel and Kate Bush).
+Forbes remained in touch with the band, and was soon reunited with another former Simple Minds bandmate, drummer Brian McGee, in Propaganda.
+To replace Forbes, Simple Minds hired John Giblin, who owned the band's rehearsal space.
+A former member of Brand X, he had most recently been working as a session musician for artists such as Peter Gabriel, Phil Collins, and Kate Bush.
 Giblin made his debut with Simple Minds at Live Aid in Philadelphia, where the band performed "Don't You (Forget About Me)", a new track called "Ghost Dancing" and "Promised You a Miracle".
-Simple Minds were the first band to be approached to play the Philadelphia leg of Live Aid.

 During 1985, Simple Minds were in the studio with former Tom Petty/Stevie Nicks producer Jimmy Iovine.
-In November, Once Upon a Time was released; former Chic singer Robin Clark, who performed call-and-response vocals with Kerr throughout the album (effectively becoming a second lead singer), and was heavily featured in Simple Minds music videos of the time.
-The record reached No. 1 in the UK and No. 10 in the US, despite the fact that their major-league breakthrough single "Don't You (Forget About Me)" was not included.

-Once Upon a Time went on to generate four worldwide hit singles: "Alive and Kicking", "Sanctify Yourself", "Ghost Dancing" and "All the Things She Said", the last of which featured a music video directed by Zbigniew Rybczyński that used techniques developed in music videos for bands such as Pet Shop Boys and Art of Noise.
+In November, Once Upon a Time was released.
+Former Chic singer Robin Clark performed call-and-response vocals with Kerr throughout the album, effectively becoming a second lead singer, and was heavily featured in the music videos.
+Once Upon a Time reached No. 1 in the UK and No. 10 in the US, despite the fact that their major-league breakthrough single "Don't You (Forget About Me)" was not included.
+The album generated four worldwide hit singles: "Alive and Kicking", "Sanctify Yourself", "Ghost Dancing" and "All the Things She Said", the last of which featured a music video directed by Zbigniew Rybczyński that used techniques developed in music videos for bands such as Pet Shop Boys and Art of Noise.
 The band also toured, with both Robin Clark and percussionist Sue Hadjopoulos added to the live line-up.